pau1ie/CuriousDBA/content/post/process_scheduler_auto_update.md

 so we keep a consistent name to ensure that the paths are the same on each VM.

+{{% notice note %}}
+Updated to add:

+The *PeopleTools 8.60: System and Server Administration* manual notes (Chapter 6 section *Domain Settings* that the domain ID *must not exceed 8 characters*, hence I truncate the environment name at 7 characters before adding the number.
+What it doesn't mention is that the domain id must not start with a number.
+That tripped me up!
+{{% /notice %}}

 ### Process Scheduler

 We only have two process scheduler VMs, one on Unix and one on Windows,